 9. Mineralogy.
-First Semcster.
+First Semester.
 9:00.
-4 h.
+4h.

 An introduction to crystallography, a short course in blowpipe analysis, followed by laboratory work in the determination and study of minerals with special reference to their economic value.
 Laboratory work, 4 hours.
+Given alternate years.